EMSTrack/Algorithms/README.md

 A library to do ambulance dispatch simulation and analysis.

-Try: `time python3 main.py --ambulances 7 --bases 7`
+Try: `time python3 main.py --settings hans --ambulances 7 --bases 7 --slices 50`

+python3 main.py --help

 To run the simulation, take a look at `main.py`.
 Notice the filepaths there.
 You will need to edit `file_path`, `demands_filepath`, and `bases_filepath` to point at the Cruz Roja datasets.